jackrabbit72380/Ho4kmmm/common/H3EK/tags/levels/multi/cryotech/readme.md

 Im releseing a beta version of this project as it has been in development over 20+ years.

-the first version was made for halo ce but then never relesed. i wanted to bring my project into halo 3 and finaly found some time to get much of it working.
+The first version was made for halo ce but then never relesed. i wanted to bring my project into halo 3 and finaly found some time to get much of it working.

-there well be manny updates to the project in the future.
+There well be manny updates to the project in the future.

-Discription
+Discription:

 Cryotech City is a Versitile Elite training ground Capable of hosting big team battle simulations with up to 16 players & large veachales